 Silica gel is a bit like porous sand.
 Silica works by drawing the moisture out of the petals and leaves whilst also holding the flower in shape.
 Because the flowers are not exposed to any light, air or heat, once dried, this method retains the original colour!

 To use this drying technique you will need to find a container big enough to hold both the flowers and the silica gel with the lid firmly sealed.
-I suggest an old biscuit tin or a large tupperware box – with lids.
+I suggest an old biscuit tin or a large Tupperware box – with lids.
 This method is especially suitable for smaller flowers.
-However, it can limit the quantity of flowers that you can dry in one go.
+However, it can limit the number of flowers that you can dry in one go.